 The serviced apartments provide the owner with much higher returns than ordinary buy-to-let, often as high as 300%.

-Since there are usually short-term stays, it is easier to keep control of the property and inspect it on a regular basis for maintenance purposes.
+Since there are usually short-term stays, it is easier for the commercial property management to keep control of the property and inspect it on a regular basis for maintenance purposes.
 Laws are also much more flexible.

 Here’s why serviced apartments are a great investment in a nutshell – the bottom line: serviced apartments are ideal because they appeal to a large group of tenants.
 They benefit people on extended business trips, crew or staff of short to medium-term development projects, relocations, and a wide array of families, students, and professionals who enjoy the feel of a home away from home, and the privacy that hotels often lack.
 The market is growing and the supply has yet to meet the demand.
 The serviced apartment investment is a great vehicle for personal financial growth.